Dress You Up: Background and release

 Following the release of her 1983 self-titled debut album, Madonna became, according to author Craig Rosen, "one of the most exciting new artists of the 1980s".
 For her second studio album, Like a Virgin (1984), the singer attempted to become one of its primary producers, feeling the need to control the various aspects of her music; she believed that depending on a particular producer for an album was not something that suited or benefitted her.
-For Like a Virgin, she opted to work with Nile Rodgers because of his work as a member of band Chic, and on David Bowie's Let's Dance (1983).
+She opted to work with Nile Rodgers because of his work as a member of band Chic, and on David Bowie's Let's Dance (1983).
 She commented, "when I was making the record, I was just so thrilled and happy to be working with Nile Rodgers.
 I idolized Nile because of the whole Chic thing.
 I couldn't believe that the record company gave me the money so that I could work with him".

 "Dress You Up" was the final song to be recorded for Like a Virgin; Rodgers had previously asked songwriters Andrea LaRusso and Peggy Stanziale to write a song for Madonna in the style of Chic but, due to other projects, the composition took time.
 When the lyrics of the song were submitted, Rodgers turned them down as he felt there was no time to compose a melody and record it for the album; however, Madonna liked the lyrics and persuaded the producer to include the song on Like a Virgin.
 "Dress You Up" was officially released as the final single from Like a Virgin on July 24, 1985; years later, it was included on Madonna's third compilation album, Celebration (2009).
+As part of her gradual release of her singles back catalogue, Madonna released the single on digital and streaming platforms, to commemorate both the fortieth anniversary of the single and the passing of two Mattel Barbie doll designers, Mario Paglino and Gianni Grossi.
+The Italian couple met Madonna in 2012 on the Graham Norton show and presented her a part of their Madonna doll collection.
+The press release read “We dedicate this release to them.
+Thank you for dressing up so many of your creations in Madonna iconic looks over the years."